BrightspaceUILabs/accordion/README.md

 #### Slots:
 * header - content to display under the title
-* summaryData - content that summarizes the data inside the accordion
+* summary - content that summarizes the data inside the accordion

 Example 1:
 ```html